 Using an estate agent to sell your property was the traditional way of selling.
 A great estate agent should be able to make the selling process as stress-free as possible and should be able to answer all the queries you may have along the way.
 They should be excellent marketers, good negotiators, able to finalise a sale on your behalf and do all the running around for you.

 Unfortunately there are many estate agents who may in fact irritate potential buyers, not return your phone calls or emails, and present your home poorly.
 If, by some miracle, you still manage to sell your property you will probably feel upset about paying the estate agent’s commission.

 For this reason, some people consider selling a house privately.
 Apart from saving on estate agent commission, these owners prefer to be in complete control of the process.
 Private sellers are usually people who have sold previously and have knowledge of the offer and sale process, plus the confidence to be able to show people around their homes.
 The greatest challenges to sell a house privately are being able to market the property cost-effectively, managing the buyer-seller relationship, and knowing the legal requirements and liabilities.

 Until the launch of Steeple, selling your house in South Africa meant you only had a choice between these two ways to sell property (namely, using an estate agent or selling privately).
-Now Steeple offers a third way, and the best of both worlds: very low commissions but full support.
+Now Steeple offers a third way, and the best of both worlds: very low fixed commission (regardless of selling price) but full support.

 To sell a house using Steeple’s service you need to show buyers around yourself.
 We do all the rest.
-For our Regular service we include free professional photography, a complete marketing campaign (with For Sale sign) and vetting of viewers.
-We also offer our Private Sale Assist service where you find the potential buyer yourself (i.e. privately), but thereafter we handle the offer and sale process just like a normal sale.
-Find out more.
+We include free professional photography, a complete marketing campaign (with For Sale sign) and vetting of viewers.

 Step 2: Determine the Correct Selling Price for your Property